Rakaneth/spellweaver-7drl/README.md

 This might be a case of premature optimization, but I appear to be thrashing the GC somehow.
 I'll keep going for now, but I will keep an eye on this.

+Also added FOV.
+SquidLib makes putting in a lot of the plumbing very simple.